aragorn-wu/ArpScan/README.md

-ip conflict detector
-you can use the protect to detect the ip conflict in the lan .
+ip conflict detector. you can use the protect to detect the ip conflict in the lan .